cs4s/ddo/resources.md

 # Resources

-If you are interested in finding out more about Scratch or Computational Thinking, we have provided some resources for you to check out.
+If you are interested in finding out more about Scratch or Computational Thinking, we have provided some resources for you to explore.

 ## Websites